mglush/mglush/README.md

   7) [Contact Me](https://github.com/mglush/mglush/blob/main/README.md#contact-me)

 ## Current Projects
-1) [Open Quant Lab](https://github.com/open-quant-lab) - working with a small team to develop a cross-platform, interoperable open source trading platform where quants can implement and test their trading strategies on actual market data.
+1) [Open Quant Lab](https://github.com/open-quant-lab) - working with a small team to develop a cross-platform, interoperable open source trading software that allows quants to implement and test their trading strategies.
+The idea is to provide both real market data, as well as different types of generated market data.
 Currently, the team is working on the general design of the lab, as well as starting to implement the public exchange API.
 Let me know if you would like to contribute to the project, we are always looking for more help!

 ## Paused Projects
 I have put the following projects on pause in order to work on the projects listed above: